A New Proof of the Gromov's Theorem on Almost Flat Manifolds

-The Gromov's proof imitates the proof of Bieberbach theorem on compact manifolds of constant zero sectional curvature, and the core part is a complicated distortion estimate on commutators by short geodesic loops (cf. \cite{BK}), from which Gromov showed that a finite bounded normal cover of $M$ is diffeomorphic to a nilmanifold.
-The assertion that $M$ is diffeomorphic to an infra-nilmanifold was due to \cite{Ru} by constructing a flat connection with a parallel torsion on the finite bounded normal cover of $M$.
+In \cite{Gr}, Gromov proved that a bounded normal covering of $M$ is diffeomorphic to a nilmanifold, and that $M$ is diffeomorphic to an infra-nilmanifold was due to \cite{Ru} via constructing a flat connection with a parallel torsion on $M$.